ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-30-motivating-an-offshore-team.md

 #### Provide and receive feedback

-Anyone can get into the “quagmire” from which you can escape only with the help of others.
+Anyone can get into the "quagmire" from which you can escape only with the help of others.
 It is important that a PM regularly gives feedback on the work of each employee.
 Try to make it privately, especially when you are going to discuss with a certain team member his failure to achieve the desired result.

 Besides, a PM should also receive such feedback from all the team members.